 WVRHC staff members are available to speak to classes about various topics concerning West Virginia history, genealogy, art, archival management, and other topics on request.
 Instructional sessions can be focused on a specific area of the collection such as the Rare Books Collection or on several facets of the collection (manuscripts and archives, maps, microfilm, audio-visual materials, etc.).
 Class sessions can also include hands-on instruction involving primary sources such as manuscripts and archives.

 Tours can also be arranged for groups from the university community as well as the general public.
-To arrange an instructional session, tour, or class visit of the WVRHC, contact Kevin Fredette, Coordinator for Public Services, at 304-293-0351.
+To arrange an instructional session, tour, or class visit of the WVRHC, contact Lori Hostuttler, Assistant Director, at 304-293-1116.
 For tours etc. of the Rare Book Room, contact Stewart Plein, Rare Book Librarian, at 304-293-0345.

 The resources of the WVRHC are available to all researchers at the sixth floor of the Downtown Campus Library on West Virginia University's Downtown Campus.
 You do not need an appointment to visit the Center, though some Archives & Manuscript collections and rare books are available by appointment only due to their storage location.
 We suggest you investigate the online catalogs and databases available on the WVRHC's website to determine what materials you are interested in consulting prior to your visit.